Han Dong-hoon

-Han Dong-hoon (born 9 April 1973) is a South Korean politician and prosecutor who served as the leader of the People Power Party from July to December 2024 and as the 69th minister of justice from May 2022 to December 2023 under the cabinet of Yoon Suk Yeol.
+Han Dong-hoon (born 9 April 1973) is a South Korean politician and prosecutor who has served as the member of the National Assembly for Busan Buk A since 2026.
+A political independent, he served as the leader of the People Power Party (PPP) from July to December 2024 and as the 69th minister of justice from May 2022 to December 2023 under the cabinet of Yoon Suk Yeol.

 Before joining politics, Han played a key role as an anti-corruption prosecutor alongside Yoon Suk Yeol in convicting former presidents Park Geun-hye and Lee Myung-bak, Samsung executive Lee Jae-yong, and family members of former minister of justice Cho Kuk.
 Han served as a principal deputy when Yoon held senior positions in the Supreme Prosecutors' Office of Korea.

 Early life and education

 Han was born on 9 April 1973, in Seoul, where he completed his high school education.
 He then attended Seoul National University's law school, where he obtained his Bachelor of Law degree.
 In 1995, while still in college, he passed the bar exam and then attended the Judicial Research and Training Institute (27th class).
 His first assignment as a legal professional was to serve as a military advocate in the Republic of Korea Air Force and finished his military duties with the rank of captain.
 He obtained a master's degree in law from Columbia Law School in New York in 2005 and was admitted to the New York State Bar.